What is an Ayurvedic Consultation?

 +Structural Assessment to determine doshas.
 (Height, weight, the color of eyes, attributes that don't change)

 +Functional assessment to determine doshas.-may include behaviors, likes, dislikes, etc.

 Student consultation: $10 (Only available during internship weekends, or, online)

-When you come to us for a comprehensive consultation, and submit your questionnaires, we use the threefold biofeedback techniques used by ancient Ayurvedic healers.
-This is the method of 'darshanam ' (observation), sparshanam (Nadi) and prashanam (Interview).
+A *Comprehensive Ayurveda Consultation and submit your questionnaires, we use the threefold biofeedback techniques used by ancient Ayurvedic healers.
+This is the method of 'darshanam ' (observation), sparshanam (Nadi), and prashanam (Interview).

-We do a comprehensive interview to determine your prakrti (natural constitution), vikrti (imbalanced doshas), state of dhatus (imbalanced tissues, increased dhatu, decreasted dhatu or dhatu contaminated by dosha), agni (digestive fire is high, low or vitiated) and, mala (elimination).
+We do a comprehensive interview and general feedback to determine your prakrti (natural constitution), vikrti (imbalanced doshas), state of dhatus (imbalanced tissues, increased dhatu, decreased dhatu or dhatu contaminated by dosha), agni (digestive fire is high, low, or vitiated) and, mala (elimination).

 Alternatively, the tenfold pariksha may be used, if required.
 The ten-fold biofeedback includes:

 1 Prakrti (natural constitution, both structural and functional assessment)